Liar Paradox

 Two philosophers might take the same way out, but for different reasons.

 In presenting any of these five proposed solutions to the Paradox, it is helpful to explore the details and the implications.
 For example, do they accept, reject or revise the Law of Addition that was appealed to in step 3 of the Liar Argument back in Section 1 of this article?
-That step permitting the deduction of L or Q from L alone.
+That step permits the deduction of L or Q from L alone.
 A solution is unacceptable if it cannot answer this question and give the answer a principled justification of some sort.

 There are many suggestions for how to deal with the Liar Paradox, but most are never developed to the point of giving a detailed theory that can speak of its own syntax and semantics with precision.
 Some give philosophical arguments for why this or that conceptual reform is plausible as a way out of paradox, but then do not show that their ideas can be carried through in a rigorous way.
 Other attempts at solutions take the formal route and then require changes in standard formalisms so that a formal analog of the Liar Paradox’s argument fails, but then they do not offer a philosophical argument to back up these formal changes other than essentially saying, “It is successful in avoiding paradoxes so far.”
 A decent theory of truth showing the way out of the Liar Paradox requires both a coherent formalism (or at least a systematic theory of some sort) and a philosophical justification backing it up.
 The point of the philosophical justification is an unveiling of some hitherto unnoticed or unaccepted rule of language for all sentences of some category which has been violated by the argument of the Paradox.
-In brief, the philosophical point is that a paradox’s diagnosis should not precede its formal treatment or proceed independently of it.
+In brief, the philosophical point is that a paradox’s diagnosis should not proceed independently of its rigorous or formal treatment.

 Hartley Slater offers a systematic treatment of the Liar Paradox that does not require formal languages, but that explains why treatments of the Liar with various formalizations, such as Tarski’s project of a hierarchy of metalanguages and his promotion of his Convention T in classical predicate logic, are inadequate.
 Slater’s systematic treatment concludes that “Indexicality infuses the whole of language, making Tarski’s Truth Scheme inappropriate, and thus resolving the Liar Paradox” (Slater, 2012, p.
 85).